-- With regard to the West Falls Church Yard (WFCY) completion date, DTP's schedule update of January 25, 2013 reflected a -28 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of January 18, 2014. - Budget status as of January 25, 2013 indicates that \$2,335,630,091 (83%, excluding the remaining contingency and finance charges) has been expended of the \$3,142,471,635 budget total.
-MWAA reported that it achieved Phase 9 and has now moved into the Phase 10 and reports \$356,416,703 of the available contingency for the first ten contingency milestones have been drawn down to date with a balance of \$5,383,297 available through the tenth contingency phase.
-The current estimate of the contingency available at the end of construction is \$13.16M.
-MWAA's transfer of the \$40.4 million value of CNPAs will bring the contingency available at the completion of construction to \$53.56 million.
+- With regard to the West Falls Church Yard (WFCY) completion date, DTP's schedule update of February 25, 2013 again reflected a -28 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of January 17, 2014.
+However, DTP's March 25, 2013 Schedule Update shows improvement with a forecasted completion date of December 30, 2013.
+This update has not yet been analyzed. - Budget status as of February 25, 2013 indicates that \$2,375,711,894 has been expended of the \$3,142,471,635 budget total.
+MWAA reports \$358,616,087 of the available contingency for the first ten contingency milestones have been drawn down to date with a balance of \$3,183,913 available through the tenth contingency phase.
+The current estimate of the contingency available at the end of construction is \$10.96 million.
+Upon MWAA's transfer of the \$40.38 million value of CNPAs, the contingency available at the completion of construction to \$51.36 million.
 In the PMOC's opinion, the contingency is adequate.
-The federal portion of the Allowance Items recommended for award and yet to be transferred to the Firm Fixed Price is estimated to be \$18.28 million over budget.
-With the completion of the award of all contracts for Allowance Items, \$39.92M of the original FFGA amount of \$77.47M budgeted for Indexed Commodity Escalation has been transferred to the Firm Fixed Price.
-During October 2012, the project re-assessed the commodity escalation estimate at completion (EAC) and transferred the under-run of \$19.0 million to contingency. - MWAA's estimate of the Earned Value for the Project through January is 88.1%. - Risk MWAA submitted RCMP Rev. 3 to the FTA for approval by letter dated March 28, 2012.
-The FTA approved the RCMP on April 13, 2012.
+As of February 25, 2013, the federal portion of the Allowance Items recommended for award and yet to be transferred to the Firm Fixed Price is estimated to be \$11.51 million over budget.
+With the completion of the award of all contracts for Allowance Items, \$39.93 million of the original FFGA amount of \$77.47 million budgeted for Indexed Commodity Escalation was transferred to the Firm Fixed Price.
+During October 2012, the project re-assessed the commodity escalation estimate at completion (EAC) and transferred \$19.0 million to contingency. - MWAA's estimate of the Earned Value for the Project through February is 88.8%. - Risk The FTA approved MWAA's RCMP Rev. 3 on April 13, 2012.
 In June 2012, MWAA updated the Risk Register.
 This document and a recommendation to update the Top Ten Risks were forwarded to the FTA and the PMOC for review on August 2012.
 FTA, the PMOC and MWAA discussed this issue during the PMOC's September monthly site visit.
-The PMOC provided review comments and a modified Top Ten List that will be reviewed by MWAA.
+The PMOC provided review comments and a modified Top Ten List that was reviewed by MWAA.
 On September 30, 2012, MWAA issued a revised list of Top Ten Risks.
 FTA's letter of November 29, 2012 approved the September 30 revised Top Ten Risks.
-These risks will now be reviewed on a quarterly basis.
+These risks are now being reviewed on a quarterly basis.
 A revised list of Top Ten Risks dated December 2012 was submitted to the FTA via letter dated January 22, 2013.
 The PMOC submitted its comments on the proposed revised risks to MWAA on February 22, 2013 and the comments were discussed at the March 7, 2013 update meeting.
-MWAA will revise the proposed top ten risks and resubmit them. - The Full Time Equivalents (FTE) estimated total for February is 1,170 which is a decrease of 67 from the January actual of 1,237.
+MWAA revised the proposed top ten risks and resubmitted them on March 20, 2013 as their re-titled "Proposed Top Tier" list containing nine items along with a revised risk register.
+During the April 9, 2013 monthly meeting, the PMOC requested that MWAA resubmit a proposed top ten risks versus a top tier list. - The Full Time Equivalents (FTE) estimated total for March is 1,129 which is a decrease of 43 from the February actual of 1,172.
 A fluctuation is to be expected with the winding down of design and civil construction, the ramping up of systems installation and testing and winter weather.
-However, MWAA, FTA and the PMOC are questioning what may be a premature decline in FTEs.